CenturyLinkCloud/PublicKB/Managed Services/getting-started-with-managed-microsoft-sql-server.md

 ### Frequently Asked Questions

-**Q: How is the CenturyLink Cloud for Managed Microsoft SQL priced?**
+**Q: How is the Lumen Cloud for Managed Microsoft SQL priced?**

 A: Please see [Pricing Catalog](//www.ctl.io/pricing/) for more information.

 **Q: How do I request MSSQL Mirroring or MSSQL AlwaysOn Configuration?**

 A: Database Mirroring or SQL AlwaysOn configuration are available as Service Tasks.
 For your existing Managed MSSQL instance(s), you can request configuration of Database Mirroring or SQL AlwaysOn by opening a Service Task ticket.
-You can find more information on what Service Tasks are available and how to request them in our [Requesting Service Tasks on CenturyLink Cloud](//www.ctl.io/knowledge-base/service-tasks/requesting-service-tasks-on-centurylink-cloud) article.
+You can find more information on what Service Tasks are available and how to request them in our [Requesting Service Tasks on Lumen Cloud](//www.ctl.io/knowledge-base/service-tasks/requesting-service-tasks-on-centurylink-cloud) article.

 Service Tasks are billed at a rate of $195 per hour.